COBASE: A new copula-based shuffling method for ensemble weather forecast postprocessing: Data

 \subsection{Case study 2: inter-variable and spatial dependencies in the Netherlands}

 For this case study, we take operational forecasts of 2-meter temperature (T2m) and dew-point temperature (DPT) from the global ensemble prediction system run by the European Center for Medium-Range Weather Forecasting (ECMWF).
-We use the 51-members that are initialized each day at 12 UTC during the period 2021-2024, and take the forecasts that are valid at +24 hours.
-There were several model upgrades during this time, including a change in horizontal resolution from ~18km to ~9km in 2023.
+We use the 51-member \ep{ECMWF ensemble, consisting of one unperturbed control forecast and 50 perturbed ensemble members,} that are initialized each day at 12 UTC during the period 2021-2024, and take the forecasts that are valid at +24 hours. \ep{The ensemble thus comprises two exchangeable groups: the statistically equivalent perturbed members and a distinct control member.} There were several model upgrades during this time, including a change in horizontal resolution from ~18km to ~9km in 2023.
 The use of a rolling training window, as explained in Section~\ref{sec:methods}, reduces the impact of these model changes.

 We take observations of T2m and DPT from the KNMI network of automatic weather stations in the Netherlands, similarly to \cite{whan2021novel}.
 We match the forecasts to the observations with cubic interpolation.
 For our analysis, we consider one group as detailed below.